rperrote/Modal/README.md

 #### God mode

-Not only can create a diferents templates of same modal, diferents modal too!
+Not only can create a different templates of same modal, different modal too!
 You have access a args (parameter of modal), and you add custom variables on parameters.

 I create a youtube video modal: